resurfaceio/tyk-plugin/README.md

      - `USAGE_LOGGERS_RULES` corresponds to a [set of rules for logging](https://github.com/resurfaceio/tyk-plugin#protecting-user-privacy).

-- Modify your API spec using the raw JSON editor in the Tyk Dashboard or directly in the JSON file (in the case of the Community Edition) and add the `custom_middleware_bundle` field to it as like this:
+- Modify your API spec using the raw JSON editor in the Tyk Dashboard or directly in the JSON file (in the case of the Community Edition) and append the `"custom_middleware_bundle": "bundle.zip"` line to it.
+Here's an example:

   <pre>
   {